linkorb/hatter/README.md

 A database fixture tool inspired by [Alice](https://github.com/nelmio/alice) and [Haigha](https://github.com/linkorb/haigha), but better suited for non-symfony or third-party application written in other programming languages.

-## Usage
+**Hatter allows you to write human-friendly YAML files containing the data you want to load into your database for testing and initialization.**

-Hatter allows you to write human-friendly YAML files containing the data you want to load into your database for testing and initialization.
 Have a look at the [example/](example/) directory to get a feel for how to write your own database fixtures.

 ## Hatter vs Alice